 Most people are aware of the Moomins; those little illustrated characters resembling something like white hippos.
-Found on everything from mugs, biscuit packets and now Papier notebooks, they're so charmingly drawn that people love them without knowing their Snufkins from their Snorkmaidens.
-Yet the original books by the wonderful Tove Janssson, inspired by the Scandinivanian wilderness and folk tales, are stories of family and adventure which deal with unusually adult themes so beautifully, that there's nothing else quite like them in children’s literature.
+Found on everything from mugs to umbrellas, they're so charmingly drawn that people love them without knowing their Snufkins from their Snorkmaidens.
+Yet the original books by the wonderful Tove Jansson, inspired by the Scandinavian wilderness and folk tales, are stories of family and adventure which deal with unusually adult themes so beautifully, that there's nothing else quite like them in children’s literature.

 The wise words of Tove, as said by her array of fantastical creations, are so full of universal human truths that stories written over 50 years ago can seem rather prescient today.
-As the new Papier and Moomin collection launches, we’ve picked out a few Moominnuggets of wisdom that might just help you get through these post-modern, digital times a little easier.
+We’ve picked out a few Moominnuggets of wisdom that might just help you get through these post-modern, digital times a little easier.

 Search for experiences not Instagram followers

 The Hattifatteners look like ghosts in tube socks that always travel in large groups, sailing from one island to the next.
 But when they reach their destination, they have little time for the actual island, leaving almost as soon as they have arrived.
 In the first book, The Moomins & The Great Flood, it says that “the Hattifatteners sat staring indifferently at the horizon.
 They did not care about anything except travelling from one strange place to the other.”